-The following graphs show that Held for Document Update is used more for Editorial errata than Technical errata, which seems appropriate.
+The following graphs show that Held for Document Update has been used more for Editorial errata than Technical errata, which seems appropriate.

-2. Use of the New System (since Nov.
-2007)
+2. Use of the New System

 In November 2007, the RFC Editor released a web portal to ease errata processing, allowing users to submit errata via a web form, and allowing the appropriate representative stream bodies to review and verify the reports.